AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

        Save the MouseDraggable and wait until mouse is dragged or mouse button is released.
     2. If mouse is not over a MouseDraggable...
+        1. IF2 - PositionalHandApply - check interactions in the following order until one occurs.
+            1. IInteractable&lt;PositionalHandApply> components on used object (for the object in the active hand, if occupied), in component order.
+            2. IInteractable&lt;PositionalHandApply> components on target object in component order.
-        1. IF2 - HandApply - check interactions in the following order until one occurs.
+        1. IF2 - HandApply - if no PositionalHandApply interactions happened, check interactions in the following order until one occurs.
             1. IInteractable&lt;HandApply> components on used object (for the object in the active hand, if occupied), in component order.
             2. IInteractable&lt;HandApply> components on target object in component order.